-389 See TREASURY PAPER ON INCOME TAX COMPLIANCE, supra note 30, at 42-44.
+389 See Treasury Paper on Income Tax Compliance, supra note 30, at 42-44.

-390 8 C.F.R. § 316.5 (2011) provides that LPRs who voluntarily claim nonresident alien status to qualify for exemptions from income tax liability (e.g. under a tax treaty), or who fail to file a federal or state return because they consider themselves to be nonresident aliens, raise a rebuttable presumption that they have relinquished LPR status.
+390 8 C.F.R. § 316.5 (2011) provides that LPRs who voluntarily claim nonresident alien status to qualify for exemptions from income tax liability (e.g. under a tax treaty), or who fail to file a federal or state return because they consider themselves to be nonresident aliens, raise a rebuttable presumption that they have relinquished situation distorts both the tax and immigration systems and should be eliminated.
+Because the fundamental issue is entitlement to reside in the United States, and not U.S. tax liability, residence status should be determined under the immigration laws, and section 7701(b) should be amended to have the definition of LPR for tax purposes reflect the immigration law definition.
+Instead of the current lack of clarity as to what constitutes maintaining U.S. residence and the inconsistent nature of LPR determinations, often by a border official at an airport or a border crossing, a bright line test should be established in the immigration law.
+Again, the Canadian system, which requires that permanent residence status is reviewed and permanent resident cards are reissued every five years, is instructive.
+391 LPR status should be subject to review and approval every five years, based on verification of continued residence in the United States or short-term absence from the United States.392 At the point of review of LPR status, any LPRs who do not satisfy a physical presence test similar to the substantial presence test in Code section 7701(b)(3) should bear the burden of proof in establishing that they have not abandoned their permanent residence in the United States.
+A deemed abandonment would trigger the departure tax as of the first day of the year following

-resident cards are reissued every five years, is instructive.391 LPR status should be subject to review and approval every five years, based on verification of continued residence in the United States or short-term absence from the United States.392 At the point of review of LPR status, any LPRs who do not satisfy a physical presence test similar to the substantial presence test in Code section 7701(b)(3) should bear the burden of proof in establishing that they have not abandoned their permanent residence in the United States.
-A deemed abandonment would trigger the departure tax as of the first day of the year following the third year of nonresidence.
-Parallel to their status as U.S. tax residents under the departure tax, LPR employees of the U.S. government and military personnel posted abroad should be considered not to have abandoned their permanent residence in the United States.
-Additionally, to ease the potential hardship on LPR spouses of U.S. citizens, an expedited procedure for reacquiring LPR status should be established for LPR spouses of U.S. citizens who lose their LPR status under these rules.
-Border officials would continue to have the discretion to make a determination of abandonment at any time.
-Under this system, no LPR could remain a "nonresident permanent resident" for longer than
+LPR status.

-391 Canadian Permanent Resident cards are valid for a maximum of five years and can only be issued in Canada.
+Canadian Permanent Resident cards are valid for a maximum of five years and can only be issued in Canada.
 Immigration and Refugee Protection Regulations, SOR/2002-227, §§ 54, 55 (Can.).
 To be eligible for the card, applicants must establish that they have satisfied the residence requirements for the preceding five year period.
 Immigration and Refugee Protection Act, S.C.
 2001, c.
 27, § 28 (Can.); Immigration and Refugee Protection Regulations, SOR/2002-227, § 56(2) (Can.).
 If they have not been physically present in Canada for at least 730 days during the preceding five year period, they must provide evidence that they were accompanying a Canadian citizen spouse, were employed by a Canadian business or on public service for Canada or a province abroad, or were accompanying a permanent resident so employed.
 Immigration and Refugee Protection Act, S.C.
 2001, c.
 27, § 28 (Can.).